poggit/support/virion.md

 `extends`/`implements` target and attributes.

-Once a virion has been published, the defition of all items under the shared namespace root MUST NOT ever be changed.
+Once a virion has been published, the definition of all items under the shared namespace root MUST NOT ever be changed.
 In particular:

 - Semantics-sensitive attributes and doc comments MUST NOT be changed.